Television in Bolivia: Digital terrestrial television

 SITEL, the current ATT, held a symposium in 2007 regarding the possibility of introducing digital terrestrial television to Bolivia, "Hacia la TV Digital Terrestre".

 In 2009, the government announced a phased roll-out of digital terrestrial television starting in 2012, with a prospective shutdown date of the analog signals scheduled for 2019.
 The initial plan was to select which system to adopt, granting a US$30 plan to install converter boxes.

 After a memorandum of understanding signed with the Japanese government signed on July 20, 2010, the ISDB-T standard was selected as the country's default.

 On April 8, 2018, ATT granted requests for sixteen television stations to begin digital terrestrial broadcasts in the trunk axis, with a deadline set for June 30.
 By the end of the year, 21 television stations in the three trunk axis cities were already broadcasting digital signals.

 Per a new supreme decree in October 2024, ATT determined the beginning of the analog switch-off in 2026, ending in May 2030.
 The new dates were due to negotiations with television station owners and members of the population, who haven't still changed to digital.
 The metropolitan areas of the trunk axis cities (La Paz, Santa Cruz and Cochabamba) is expected to shut down on May 30, 2026.

+ATT will conduct three shutdown simulations in the first area to shut down the signals.
+The dates for these tests are: